-1. OBJECTIVE
+1 OBJECTIVE

 The MFMA was introduced with the objective of improving accounting in the municipalities sector in keeping with global trends.
 Good asset management is critical to any business environment whether in the private or public sector.
-In the past municipalities used a cash-based system to account for assets, whilst the trend has been to move to an accrual system.
+In the past municipalities used a cash-based system to account for assets, but since the adoption of GRAP, entities are required to prepare financial statements using the accrual basis of accounting per GRAP 1.

-With an accrual system the assets are incorporated into the books of accounts and systematically written off over their anticipated lives.
+With an accrual system the assets are incorporated into the books of accounts and systematically written off over their anticipated useful lives.
 This necessitates that a record is kept of the cost of the assets, the assets are verified periodically, and the assets can be traced to their suppliers via invoices or other such related delivery documents.
 This ensures good financial discipline, and allows decision makers greater control over the management of assets.
 An Asset Management Policy should promote efficient and effective monitoring and control of assets.